willianjusten/awesome-audio-visualization/Readme.md

 - [Musical Interactions](https://tympanus.net/Development/MusicalInteractions/) - Some experimental ideas for playful musical interactions.
 - [Polyrhythm](http://www.petervandernoord.nl/polyrhythm/) - An interactive exploration of polyrythmic rhythms.
 - [ClubberToy](https://wizgrav.github.io/clubber/) Several shadertoys, rewired with clubber, bundled as a vj app.
 - [Andantino](https://alpcanaydin.github.io/andantino/) Listen some notes and try to find same notes on the keyboard.
+- [Vissonance](https://tariqksoliman.github.io/Vissonance/) A collection of audio visualizers built in THREE.js.

 ## Experiments on Codepen